-The appropriateness of the Environmental Policy concentration as preparation for graduate and professional schools or for possible employment depends strongly on the particular courses chosen for fulfilling the requirements and electives.
+The appropriateness of the environmental studies policy concentration as preparation for graduate and professional schools or for possible employment depends strongly on the particular courses chosen for fulfilling the requirements and electives.
 Students are urged to consult with an adviser for aid in formulating educational and career goals.